amadywr/usepopcorn/README.md

 - **Data Persistence**: Selected movies and ratings are saved in the browser's local storage, ensuring your data is persisted even after refreshing the page.
 - **Responsive Design**: Optimized for desktop and laptop devices is NOT available for mobile screens.

-## App Demo

-You can try the live demo of the app at [usepopcorn.ahmadyawari.com](https://usepopcorn.ahmadyawari.com).

 ## Tech Stack

 - **Frontend**: React